JsonTuning: Towards Generalizable, Robust, and Controllable Instruction Tuning: JsonTuning: Structure-to-Structure Instruction Tuning

 We use the defined data structures $S_I$ and $S_O$ in Section \ref{section:data_representation} to represent all tuning data in JSON structured format with the following data types: \texttt{object}, \texttt{array}, and \texttt{string}.
 The \texttt{number} and \texttt{boolean} types can be represented as the \texttt{string} type for simplicity.
 Further details regarding JSON and its utilization are available in Appendix \ref{section:json}.

 The structures $S_I$ and $S_O$ can be automatically constructed based on task elements and prompts.
-Following the approach in \cite{chung2022scaling, sanh2022multitask, wei2022finetuned}, we employ multiple prompts for each task during instruction tuning, where each prompt $TP$ consists of an input template and an output template.
+Following the approach in \citep{chung2022scaling, sanh2022multitask, wei2022finetuned}, we employ multiple prompts for each task during instruction tuning, and these prompts are evenly distributed across different task examples.
+Each prompt $TP$ consists of an input template and an output template.
 As shown in Table \ref{tab:method}, in the case of an MCQA prompt, the input template could be \textit{``Answer the following question: \{question\} \{options\}.
 Answer:''}, and the output template could be \textit{``\{answer\}''}.
 The prompt clearly indicates the essential task elements, namely \textit{question}, \textit{options}, and \textit{answer}, as well as their relations.
 The tasks in the Flan 2022 collection already have multiple prompts.
 We manually construct 10 prompts each for NER and RE tasks for training, which can be found in Appendix \ref{section:IE_prompts}.
-Many tasks with limited label spaces in the Flan 2022 collection already include the label space in the task data source.
-For those that do not provide such information, we collect all possible task outputs in the data source to construct the label space.
-As for the control information $C$, all output elements of tasks in the Flan 2022 collection are of the \texttt{string} type, and we manually define $C$ for IE tasks, which can be found in Appendix \ref{section:evaluation}.
+For the control information $C$, all output elements of tasks in the Flan 2022 collection are of the \texttt{string} type, and we manually define $C$ for IE tasks, which can be found in Appendix \ref{section:evaluation}.